raisa-m/ElancoTickSighting-RM/README.md

 The primary goal for this project is to make it easier for users to understand where ticks are being found, what species they may be as well as tips to help prevent ticks.

+### Video Demonstration
+Watch a walkthrough of the application here: [https://youtu.be/nuWnl1kZtDY]

 # Features of the Application

 ## Tick Sightings Map